 Paying off debt is a very difficult task to achieve.
 No matter which way you slice it, it will take time and patience to cut your debt down to $0.
 Many people that have reduced their debt live by the two methods that are used most: Debt Snowball and Debt Avalanche.
-There are other methods our there, but these are the most common and practical methods.
+There are other methods out there, but these are the most common and practical methods.
 Not only are they widely recognized, but they also work.
-Choosing a debt reduction method for you comes down to how your mind works.
-Lets break down the two methods.
+Choosing a debt reduction method for you comes down to how your mind works and the type of debt you have.

 The Debt Snowball